 Moving forward you can manage your labels at one place.
 After the migration, when you edit a migrated label in the Azure Information Protection blade, the same change is automatically reflected in the admin centers.
 However, when you edit a migrated label in the Security & Compliance Center, you must return to the Azure Information Protection blade, go to Azure Information Protection - Unified labeling blade, and select Publish.
 This additional action is needed for the Azure Information Protection clients (classic) to pick up the label changes.
 Once you are fully migrated to the unified labeling client, you no longer need to do this step, so migrating quickly helps to reduce this administrative overhead.

 As you may notice, label configuration in the Security & Compliance Center doesn’t include some of the advanced settings that were able to be configured using Azure Information Protection labels.
 These configurations are now applied to the label after its initial creation / migration using the Security and Compliance PowerShell module.
 Here are few examples of these configurations:

 As an Azure Information Protection admin, you probably noticed that some policy configurations are not available when you configure your policy in the Security & Compliance Center.
-These configurations should be applied to the policy you created in the Security & Compliance Center after its initial creation and using the Security & Compliance PowerShell module.
+In case you copied your policies using the “Copy Policies” feature then these configurations are copied as well.
+For future policy configuration you will decide to use, or if you created your label policy manually, these configurations should be applied to the policy you created in the Security & Compliance Center after its initial creation and using the Security & Compliance PowerShell module.
 Here are few examples for such configurations: